 This project is budgeted at around € 35,000.
 The budget includes: Leveling the ground, pallets to build the floor at height, wooden base plates, construction materials, windows and ventilation material and bunk beds.
-The project has been successfully completed.
+Meanwhile the project has successfully been completed.

 At the bottom of this page you will find the construction drawing of this project.

 This project is being carried out together with our partners Watershed Foundation and EuroRelief.
-All necessary materials are purchased locally so that we support the local Greek economy, which also suffers in this refugee crisis.
+All necessary materials were purchased locally so that we support the local Greek economy, which also suffers from this refugee crisis.